Equality and health inequalities statement

 - Staff under clinical supervision: people who may work directly with people being assessed by an autism assessment team and their family/carer under the supervision of a clinical professional, but who do not themselves have a clinical qualification or accreditation with professional bodies listed above.
 This includes, for example, assistant psychologists and staff in training.

 - Autism assessment team: the multidisciplinary team that works in an autism assessment service.
 Professionals in an autism assessment team must collectively have skills to assess autistic traits and differential and co-occurring diagnoses.
 The National Institute for Health and Care Excellence (NICE) recommends professionals who should be represented in teams for children and young people under 19 years of age, and teams for adults.
-For a more detailed breakdown of autism assessment team membership see Appendix B.

 - Autism assessment tool: a standardised assessment tool that has been designed and carefully tested to provide clinical professionals with information that can inform their decision about whether somebody is autistic.
 While these tools provide useful information, they are not diagnostic on their own and must be interpreted by clinical professionals.
 These include questionnaires, structured observational assessments, and developmentally focused interviews.